 While there is a lot of history in Athens, hence the many archaeological sites and museums, depending on your interests the Greek Capital may not occupy your entire holiday.
 Or maybe you have a lot of time to spend when you visit the city of Athens.
-Either way, it would be nice to explore the surrounding treasures without venturing out too far from the hotel you’ve already paid.
+Either way, it would be nice to explore the surrounding treasures without venturing out too far from the hotel you’ve already paid for.
 So here are 12 amazing day trips from Athens, to really get to know Greece!
 The list starts with the usual recommendations, but you’ll find the off-the-beaten-path experiences towards the end!

 1. Catch the sunset at Sounion Cape